Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/nerissa-c2d7.md

 The heroes prepared, making sure they were fully equipped to ensure victory.

-And when the time was right, they entered the dungeon… Until…
+And when the time was right, they entered the dungeon...
+Until...

 Nerissa noticed something was different.
 She had been corrupted!
 Yet she was not alone, as a few other members-- Shiori of the Nyavella, the Fuzzy One, the Fluffy One, and Princess Bijou-- had been infected by the Stains as well.

 How they were chosen was unknown.
-One thing was clear, however: it was beyond their control, and it was up to their friends to save them… or, perhaps, take their lives if worse comes to worst.
+One thing was clear, however: it was beyond their control, and it was up to their friends to save them... or, perhaps, take their lives if worse comes to worst.

 And as expected of the heroes, they did their best in winning their friends back as they attempted to purify them.